chribonn/PS_ResetLogs/README.md

 Information on how to install this version is available on the  Microsoft page [Installing PowerShell on Windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1)

-## Configure Powershell execution policy if you get a PSSecurityException error
+## Configure PowerShell execution policy if you get a PSSecurityException error

 If you get an error when you execute the script similar to the one hereunder you need to change the execution policy.